UMTV: Church Photos of a Lifetime

-For more than half a century, John C. Goodwin has chronicled a changing world and given a voice to those who seek love and peace.
+For more than half a century, John C. Goodwin chronicled a changing world and given a voice to those who seek love and peace.
 Goodwin passed away in 2017 at the age of 75.

 For more information about John.
 C. Goodwin's photos, contact the United Methodist General Commission on Archives and History at 973-408-3196.

 This story was originally published on October 16, 2013.
 Media contact is Fran Walsh, 615-742-5458.